How to Know If Your Website Is Costing You Business in 2026

 (A Practical Checklist)

-Here’s a quiet truth most companies don’t want to admit:
+Here’s a quiet truth most companies don’t love hearing:

 If your website isn’t actively helping you win business, it’s probably costing you some.